Sidewalk Cafes & Parking Patios

-The Broadway Business Improvement District has worked with the City to develop a program for all businesses within the district.
+The Broadway Business Improvement District and Downtown Saskatoon have worked with the City to develop a program for all businesses within the district.
 Each business is responsible for obtaining a license.
 Application forms are available here.

 Standards to consider before starting a Sidewalk Cafe or Parking Patio

 - Sidewalk Cafes and Parking Patios shall be located adjacent to an existing restaurant as an accessory use and must maintain the same operating hours of the principle restaurant.

 - The operator of a Sidewalk Cafe or Parking Patio must carry a minimum of $2,000,000 liability insurance.